 William C. “Bill” Trimble joined the AOPA Board of Trustees in 1993 and has served as chairman since 2005.
-In addition to his role as chairman, he is chairman of the Executive Committee.
+In addition to his role as chairman, he is chairman of the Executive Committee and the Nominating Committee.
 He also serves on the Finance and Investment Committee, the Compensation, Organization and HR Committee, and the Audit Committee.

 Bill has been flying since 1983 and earned his Private Pilot Certificate in 1985.
 He went on to earn Glider, Single engine sea, Multi-engine Land, Instrument, and Commercial (certificates and ratings).
-He now has more than 5000 flight hours and owns a Piper Malibu Meridian based at BWI in Maryland.
+He now has more than 5000 flight hours and owns a TBM 850 based at BWI in Maryland.

-A resident of Washington, DC, Bill is CEO, President and Director of Easterly Government Properties, a real estate investment management company.
+A resident of Washington, DC, Bill is the President and CEO of a public real estate company.

 Lawrence “Larry” D. Buhl III has been a member of AOPA’s Board of Trustees since 2004 and an AOPA member since 1974.
 He currently serves on the Compensation, Organization and HR Committee, and the Audit Committee of the Board.

-A resident of North Haven, Connecticut, Larry is the founder and CEO of Snappy Materials LLC/Tico Titanium, Inc., a mid-sized titanium distribution company with locations in Michigan, Texas, Connecticut, and California.
+A resident of North Haven, Connecticut, Larry is the founder and CEO of Northeast Investments, Inc., a real estate and materials management company.

 Darrell Crate has been a member of AOPA since 1992 and a member of the Board since 2004.
 Darrell was appointed Vice Chairman of the Board in February 2014.
-He serves on the Executive Committee, the Compensation, Organization and HR Committee, Chairs the Audit Committee and is Co-Chair of the Finance and Investment Committee.
+He serves on the Executive Committee, the Nominating Committee, the Compensation, Organization and HR Committee, Co-Chairs the Audit Committee and is Co-Chair of the Finance and Investment Committee.

 After soloing in 1991, Darrell earned his Private Pilot Certificate in 1993.
-Today, he holds multiengine land and instrument rating, and has more than 3,000 flight hours.
-He also owns a Socata TBM 700 based at Beverly, MA.
+Today, he holds Multi-engine Land and Instrument rating, and has more than 5,000 flight hours.
+He also owns a Pilatus PC-12 based at Beverly, MA.
 His aviation achievements include flying his single engine plane to all of the 48 continental United States, (and may hold the record for the least number of bathroom breaks when traveling with four children).

-A resident of Beverley Farms, Massachusetts, Darrell is the President of Easterly Capital, a private equity firm he founded in 2009.
+A resident of Hamilton, Massachusetts, Darrell is the Managing Principal of a private equity firm he founded in 2009.

 Matthew J. Desch joined the AOPA Board of Trustees in 2011, having been an AOPA member since 1976 and a member of the AOPA Foundation Board of Visitors since 2008.
-He serves on the Executive Committee, the Compensation, Organization as well as the HR Committee.
+He serves on the Executive Committee, the Nominating Committee, the Compensation, Organization as well as the HR Committee.

-Matt earned his Private Pilot Certificate in 1976 and holds a Commercial certificate with Instrument, and Multi-engine land as well as Single-engine sea ratings.
-He has more than 2000 flight hours today and owns a TBM 700 based at Leesburg Executive (KJYO).
+Matt earned his Private Pilot Certificate in 1976 and holds a Commercial certificate with Instrument, and Multi-Engine Land as well as Single-Engine Sea ratings.
+He has more than 2000 flight hours today and owns a TBM 910 based at Dulles International Airport (KIAD).

 An early pioneer in the wireless industry, he is CEO of Iridium Communications Inc., a global provider of mobile satellite communications.
 Matt resides in McLean, VA.

 Amanda C. Farnsworth has been an AOPA member since 2003 and joined the AOPA Board of Trustees in 2012.
-She serves on the Finance and Investment Committee, as well as the Compensation, Organization, & HR Committee.
+She serves on the Finance and Investment Committee, the Compensation, Organization, & HR Committee and the Nominating Committee.

-After soloing in 2003, Amanda earned her private pilot certificate with an instrument rating in 2004 and has accumulated 1900 flight hours.
+After soloing in 2003, Amanda earned her Private Pilot Certificate followed by her Instrument rating in 2004.
+Since then she attained her Commercial rating in 2016, her Cirrus Vision Jet type rating in 2019, and has accumulated more than 2,300 flying hours.
 She is involved in numerous aviation organizations.

 She graduated from Vanderbilt University with a BS in Mathematics and MS in Computer Science with related work in Business.
 She serves on several corporate boards and is active in many Nashville organizations, including serving on the Boards of Directors for the Metropolitan Nashville Airport Authority, the Boys and Girls Clubs, and the Ensworth School Board of Trust.
-She flies a 2013 Cirrus SR22T.
+She flies a Cirrus Vision Jet.

-Jim has made general aviation part of his personal and professional life since 1996 when he earned his private pilot certificate.
-He later went on to earn his instrument rating, as well as multi-engine, commercial, seaplane and Cessna Citation 500 and Cessna Citation CE-525 type ratings.
-He now has more than 1,700 hours in the cockpit.
+Jim has made general aviation part of his personal and professional life since 1996 when he earned his Private Pilot certificate.
+He later went on to earn his Instrument rating, as well as Multi-Engine, Commercial, Seaplane and Cessna Citation 500 and Cessna Citation CE-525 type ratings.
+He now has more than 2,000 hours in the cockpit.

 Today, Jim is Managing Director of Hauslein & Company, Inc., a private equity firm.
-As part of his private equity investment activities with Hauslein & Company, he has served on the board of directors of several other companies.
-Jim also spent a decade, in the roles of Chairman and CEO, for Sunglass Hut International, Inc., the world's largest specialty retailer of branded non-prescription sunglasses and lifestyle watches.
-During his tenure at Sunglass Hut, sales increased dramatically as the company expanded and developed into a multi-channel, multiproduct, global retailer.
-Jim also served as Chairman and CEO of Atlas Acquisition Holdings Corp. and has appeared on a variety of business news programs on CNBC, CNN, and Fox News.
+As part of his private equity investment activities with Hauslein & Company, he has served on the board of directors of several companies.
+Jim also spent over a decade, in the roles of Chairman and CEO, for Sunglass Hut International, Inc., the world's largest specialty retailer of branded non-prescription sunglasses and lifestyle watches.
+During his tenure at Sunglass Hut, sales increased over 3,100% as the company expanded and developed into a multi-channel, multi-product, multi-national, vertically integrated global retailer.
+In addition, Jim most recently served as Chairman and CEO of Big Time Products, the nation's leader in work-site accessories and was a 2017 Hardware Category vendor-of the-year recipient from Home Depot.
+Jim also appeared on a variety of business news programs on CNBC, CNN, and Fox News.

 Jim resides in Hobe Sound, Florida.
 In addition to flying, he enjoys golf, tennis, SCUBA diving, and adventure travel.